martnga/notify-me/README.md

-# Talkie
+This Application Sends push notifications for those that have the APK installed.

-Chat App hosted on Parse.Com
+Backend is hosted on Parse.com